 Blog Income Source #2: Join Affiliate Programs

 Affiliate marketing is the pie that every blogger wants a piece of.
 Many affiliate programs out there seem so enticing because they promise lucrative payouts.
 The truth is, yes, you can make some serious money doing affiliate marketing for your blog.
 However, it takes more than a few words and a link to really make it work.

 Many businesses are paying a commission to agents to promote their products or services.
 In the online marketing world, agents are usually publisher websites or blogs that promote these products or services to the public.

 One of the biggest and most popular cross-industry company offering lucrative affiliate opportunities is Amazon.
-You can literally promote any product from e-books to electronics, to makeup, and get paid for it.
+You can literally promote any product from e-books to electronics, to everyday products, and get paid for it.
 A second affiliate option is Commission Junction.
-They are a market place for advertisers and publishers to join affiliate programs.
+They are a marketplace for advertisers and publishers to join affiliate programs.

-When websites join affiliate programs, they receive a dedicated affiliate link to track referrals with.
+When blogs join affiliate programs, they receive a dedicated affiliate link to track referrals with.
 When a customer clicks through on the affiliate link and completes a purchase through that affiliate link, the referring blog will receive compensation.
 Additionally, there are usually display ads with the affiliates promotion that can increase your chance of click-through when placed on your blog.